eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 The edit button is represented as an pen symbol and will open a modal to edit data in the subscription.
 ##### _Delete_
-The delete button is represented as an trashcan symbol and will open confirmation dialogue to delete the subscription.
+The delete button is represented as an trash can symbol and will open confirmation dialogue to delete the subscription.

 **_More Subscriptions related information can be found [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscription-API.md) and [here](https://github.com/eiffel-community/eiffel-intelligence/tree/master/wiki/markdown/subscriptions.md)_**